 Developmental classes do not satisfy graduation requirements and do not transfer to four-year institutions.
 Developmental courses carry one to eight credits for the purpose of tuition payment, calculation of course load, and enrollment status (full-time/part-time).

-Students who experience difficulty with an entry-level class for which there is a preparatory developmental course may drop/add into a developmental course that is better suited to their skills.
-However, course changes after the end of the drop/add period require the approval of the appropriate instructor and the appropriate Dean of Instruction.
+Students who experience difficulty with an entry-level class for which there is a preparatory developmental course may add the developmental course that is better suited to their skills.
+However, course changes after the beginning of the term require the approval of the appropriate Dean of Instruction or designee.

-Grades in developmental courses are S (Satisfactory), R (Reenroll), or U (Unsatisfactory).
+Grades in developmental courses are S (Satisfactory), R (Re-enroll), or U (Unsatisfactory).
 A grade of S (Satisfactory) means that the student has satisfactorily completed the course objectives.
 Students making satisfactory progress but not completing all of the objectives for a developmental course will receive an R (Reenroll) and must reenroll and repeat the entire course.
-Students not making satisfactory progress will receive a U (Unsatisfactory).
-Any questions concerning developmental studies or student placement in developmental classes should be directed to the appropriate Dean of Instruction.
+Students not making satisfactory progress will receive a U (Unsatisfactory) and cannot progress until a grade of S is achieved.
+Any questions concerning developmental studies or student placement in developmental classes should be directed to the appropriate Dean.

 Developmental Course Credits